 Like most all of you I have been watching the news much more than usual and so much so that I had to take a break yesterday for my mental health.
 Between last week’s devastating tornadoes here in Middle Tennessee and this pandemic, it’s no wonder I haven’t slept well.
 I am not someone who normally suffers from anxiety.
 I get stressed out, sure, and I tend to overthink and fret about things because I can be a control freak.
 I’ve made sure to take my anti-stress supplement and CBD oil.
 (Can you do shots of CBD oil?
 Just kidding.)

 I thought I’d share some ideas for you about ways to unplug and be supportive while we are being encouraged to engage in “social distancing.”
-And if you are looking for things to do with your kids (Metro Nashville Schools are now closed until April 3), here’s a great post with tons of free online educational and entertainment content kids age preschool through high school.
+And if you are looking for things to do with your kids (Metro Nashville Schools are now closed), here’s a great post with tons of free online educational and entertainment content kids age preschool through high school.

 Support Your Local Restaurants – Now is the perfect time to make an excuse to not cook (not to mention the grocery stores are frantic right now.)
 Order takeout or buy gift cards from your favorite restaurants and help support these businesses during an economically uncertain time.

 Support Your Local Businesses - Same goes for your favorite mom and pop shops…opt to do your shopping at your favorite local stores rather than the big box retailers or buy gift cards to use later when things calm down.
 Need to buy a baby or wedding gift?
 Instead of heading to Amazon or another online store, consider heading to your favorite local gift shop.